-This is good news for the legions of fans of Jackson’s Oscar-winning Middle-earth movies, who wouldn’t have accepted any changes being made to them… well, almost any changes.
-See, a sizeable segment of Tolkien devotees would support Jackson adopting a Godfather, Coda approach to re-editing The Two Towers if it meant changing how supporting player Faramir is characterised.
+This is good news for fans of Jackson’s Oscar-winning Middle-earth movies, who wouldn’t have accepted the director making any changes to them… well, almost any changes.
+A sizeable segment of Tolkien devotees would probably support Jackson adopting a Godfather, Coda approach to The Two Towers if it meant undoing his revisionist take on supporting player Faramir.
+And they’d be dead wrong, too.
+Indeed, Faramir’s portrayal in The Two Towers – while undeniably a major departure from the book – is a misunderstood feat of storytelling brilliance without which the movie (and the entire trilogy) wouldn’t work.

 How is Faramir different in the Two Towers movie compared to the book?

-The original prose versions of both The Two Towers and The Return of the King present Faramir as a gentle, reflective soul.
+So, what is all the fuss about how Faramir is depicted on screen?
+Is it really so different from how the young Captain of Gondor is described in Tolkien’s novels?
+In a word: yes.
+The original prose versions of The Two Towers and The Return of the King present Faramir as a gentle, reflective soul.
 He’s a reluctant (albeit capable) warrior who fights for the greater good, not for his own personal gratification or thirst for adventure.
-Tolkien’s Faramir is such a stand-up guy, he cheerfully rejects the One Ring.
-He’s so good, he even claims he wouldn’t take the Ring for himself if he found it on the side of the road (seriously!).
+Tolkien’s Faramir is such a stand-up guy that he cheerfully rejects the One Ring.
+Heck, he’s so good that he even claims he wouldn’t take the Ring for himself if he found it on the side of the road.

 “I would not take this thing, if it lay by the highway.”